arbeen-05/portfolio-website/OBS/images/README.txt

-Place your background image at OBS/images/bg.jpg and your QR at OBS/images/qr.jpg
+Place background image at OBS/images/bg.jpg and QR at OBS/images/qr.jpg